 The Daiches-Manning Memorial Fellowship in 18th-Century Scottish Studies, co-sponsored by the Eighteenth-Century Scottish Studies Society (ECSSS), the American Society for Eighteenth-Century Studies (ASECS), and the Institute for Advanced Studies in the Humanities at the University of Edinburgh (IASH).
 The Fellowship is for two to six months and may be taken at any time of the year.
 Fellows are expected to be in residence in Edinburgh for the duration of the Fellowship and to participate fully in IASH activities.

 The Daiches-Manning Memorial Fellowship honours two outstanding scholars of eighteenth-century Scottish literature and culture, Professor David Daiches (1912–2005) and Professor Susan Manning (1953–2013).
-David Daiches was one of the original directors of IASH during the 1980s and was the first recipient of ECSSS’s Lifetime Achievement Award, presented at the Society’s first annual conference in 1987.
-Susan Manning served as director of IASH from 2005 until her death in 2013.
+David Daiches was the second Director of IASH, 1980–1986, and was the first recipient of ECSSS’s Lifetime Achievement Award, presented at the Society’s first annual conference in 1987.
+Susan Manning served as Director of IASH from 2005 until her death in 2013.
 She was President of ECSSS from 1994 to 1996, and continuously as a member of the ECSSS Executive Board from 1994 to 2013.
 She was awarded the ECSSS Lifetime Achievement Award posthumously in May 2013.
 Although both David Daiches and Susan Manning had broad intellectual interests and expertise, each made a particularly important contribution to eighteenth-century Scottish studies as an interdisciplinary and international research field.

 [*Note: actual award amounts may vary from year to year according to currency exchange rate and other factors.]